tacuco/LexiShift/README.md

    npm start
    ```

-4. Open your browser and visit `http://localhost:3000`
+4. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-## Usage

-1. Enter your text in the input textarea.
-2. Click on one of the transformation buttons to apply the desired effect.
-3. The transformed text will appear in the output textarea.

 ## Project Structure

 ```
 lexishift/
 ├── public/
-│   ├── index.html
-│   ├── favicon.ico
-│   └── manifest.json
+│   └── index.html
 ├── src/
+│   ├── components/
+│   │   ├── TextTransformer.js
+│   │   └── TextTransformer.css
 │   ├── App.js
-│   ├── LexiShift.js
 │   └── index.js
-├── package.json
 └── README.md
 ```

-## Technologies Used

-- React
-- CSS-in-JS for styling

-## Why LexiShift?
+## Usage

-LexiShift stands out with its responsive layout, making it accessible on various devices, from desktop computers to tablets and smartphones.
-Whether you're a developer needing to quickly format variable names, a writer exploring different text styles, or a student working on a project, LexiShift provides a seamless, efficient solution for all your text transformation needs.

-Built with modern web technologies, LexiShift demonstrates the power of simple, focused design in creating useful tools for everyday text manipulation tasks.
-It's not just a utility; it's a new way to interact with and visualize text transformations.
+1. Enter your text in the input textarea.
+2. Click on one of the transformation buttons to apply the desired text transformation.
+3. The transformed text will appear in the output textarea.

 ## Contributing